eunikehp/SQL-Case-Studies/Case Study #2: Pizza Runner/A. Pizza Metrics.md

 |---|
 |3|

-7. For each customer, how many delivered pizzas had at least 1 change and how many had no changes?
+**7. For each customer, how many delivered pizzas had at least 1 change and how many had no changes?**
 ```sql
 SELECT co.customer_id,
 SUM(CASE WHEN co.exclusions <> '' OR co.extras <> '' THEN 1 ELSE 0 END) AS change,